theodorejb/cropt/README.md

 ```

 If you have issues getting the correct result, and your Cropt instance is shown inside a modal, try taking it out of the modal and see if the issue persists.
 If not, make sure that your bind method is called after the modal finishes opening.

+If a Cropt instance needs to be hidden and then re-shown, call the `refresh()` method to recalculate properties for the displayed image.

 ## Browser support